 Students must recognize that they represent not only themselves but Research College of Nursing and the nursing profession as a whole.
 The College standards for dress and appearance are more conservative in order to be acceptable in all settings.
 Individual courses may vary slightly at the discretion of faculty.
 In all clinical settings, compliance with the host agency's policy on dress and appearance is required.
 This policy is intended to be consistent with the Research Medical Center policy titled "Dress Code Policy," reference number HR.OP.026, revised April 22, 2019.

-- Students should be neat and clean while on campus and when participating in college/academic activities.
+- 1. Students should be neat and clean while on campus and when participating in college/academic activities.
 Clothes worn should be wrinkle free and be devoid of holes or tears.
-Lounge wear pants and pajamas may not be worn while attending class or events at Research College of Nursing or Research Medical Center. - Clothing must fit properly.
+Lounge wear pants and pajamas may not be worn while attending class or events at Research College of Nursing or Research Medical Center. - 2.
+Clothing must fit properly.
 Shirts and tops should be long enough to cover the midriff at all times.
 Stomachs, chests, and backs should be covered at all times.
 Hemlines of skirts/shorts/bottoms should be no shorter than mid-thigh.
 Short shorts may not be worn while attending class or events at Research College of Nursing or Research Medical Center.
 Undergarments should not be visible through or outside of clothing at any time. - 3.
-Students should not emanate offensive body odor (i.e. 'smoker's odor) and or wear strong perfumes, colognes, or body oils.
+Students should not emanate offensive body odor (i.e. 'smoker's odor') and or wear strong perfumes, colognes, or body oils.
 Cosmetics should be kept to a minimum. - 4.
 Student ID badges are to be worn at all times.
 Badges must be displayed in an upright and readable position in the upper chest area at all times.
 The picture may not be covered. - 5.
 Attire for clinical/practicum settings: - a.
-BSN Students: The official uniform is Research College of Nursing embroidered navy blue scrubs.
+B.S.N.
+Students: The official uniform is Research College of Nursing embroidered navy blue scrubs.
 T-shirts may be worn under scrubs as long as they are white, gray, black, or light blue with no writing or pattern.
 Scrub jackets may be navy, white, gray, black, or light blue with no writing or pattern.
+Approved jackets sold in apparel sales may also be worn in clinical setting.
 Shoes must be clean, polished, and in good repair.
 Students may wear nurse shoes or leather sport shoes.
-Shoes with open toes or open holes are not allowed.

-- b.
-MSN students: Students are expected to wear professional attire with a white lab coat. - 6.
-Artificial and Natural fingernails.
+Shoes with open toes or open holes are not allowed. - b.
+M.S.N. students: Students are expected to wear professional attire with a white lab coat. - 6.
 Artificial nails are substances or devices applied to natural nails to augment or enhance nails.
 Artificial nails shall not be worn by students when providing direct patient care.
 Natural nails shall be kept clean and nail polish should be in good repair.
 Natural nails shall be trimmed so they are no longer than 1⁄4 inch past the tip of the finger.
 Students who do not comply with the policy will not be allowed on clinical units. - 7.
 Hair must be kept from falling forward onto clients or bedside equipment.
-Male students must have neatly groomed facial hair (beards, mustaches, sideburns). - 8.
-Body markings or brands such as tattoos that a reasonable person would consider offensive are prohibited unless they can be covered so they are not visible to coworkers and patients. - 9.
+Students must have neatly groomed facial hair (beards, mustaches, sideburns). - 8.
+Body markings or brands such as tattoos that a reasonable person would consider offensive are prohibited unless they can be covered so they are not visible to classmates, coworkers, and patients. - 9.
 Engagement and wedding bands, watches, and stud earrings are the only jewelry permitted.
 Stud earrings should be simple, modest, and not present a safety hazard to patients or employees.
-Jewelry may not be worn in any other parts of the body that is observable by coworkers and patients (i.e., earrings or studs in the nose, tongue, eyebrow, lip, etc.).